d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 consists of $n$ real-valued scalars, we can express this as $\mathbf{x} \in \mathcal{R}^n$.
 The length of a vector is commonly called its *dimension*.
-As with an ordinary Python array, we can access the length of an ndarray by calling Python's in-built ``len()`` function.
+As with an ordinary Python array, we can access the length of an `ndarray` by calling Python's in-built ``len()`` function.

-When an ndarray represents a vector (has precisely one axis), we can also access its length via the `.shape` attribute.
+When an `ndarray` represents a vector (has precisely one axis), we can also access its length via the `.shape` attribute.
-The shape is a tuple that lists the dimensionality along each axis of the ndarray.
+The shape is a tuple that lists the dimensionality along each axis of the `ndarray`.
-For ndarray's with just one axis, the shape has just one element.
+For `ndarray`'s with just one axis, the shape has just one element.

 ```{.python .input  n=7}
 x.shape